Mythanis/ManUpGodsWay/replit.md

 # Overview
 "Man Up God's Way" is a full-stack React/Express application providing a faith-based platform for biblical masculinity, leadership development, and spiritual growth.
-It offers structured learning programs including document-based Bible studies, devotionals, community discussions, and progress tracking to empower men in their faith and character. **Studies are now 100% document-based (PDF/Word) with no lesson structure.** The platform features robust authentication, real-time messaging, video content management with tiered access, admin content and user management, a comprehensive podcasts system, weekly challenges, and a local exercise database for fitness programs.
+It offers structured learning programs including **embedded, day-by-day Bible studies** with progress tracking, devotionals, community discussions, and comprehensive discipleship tools to empower men in their faith and character. **Studies are transitioning from document-based (PDF/Word) to fully embedded structured lessons** with day-by-day navigation, interactive questions, progress tracking, and in-app reading.
+The platform features robust authentication, real-time messaging, video content management with tiered access, admin content and user management, a comprehensive podcasts system, weekly challenges, and a local exercise database for fitness programs.
 The project aims to provide a centralized hub for spiritual and personal development, fostering a strong, engaged community.

 # User Preferences
 Preferred communication style: Simple, everyday language.